We’re providing knowledge & tools to help our Main Streets survive the devastating effects of COVID-19 and return stronger than ever.

 In-Person Events – 2021

-In April, we look forward to the return of our popular Spotlight on Main Street event, which we present in partnership with the CT Economic Development Association (CEDAS).
-Mayor Pete Bass and Economic Development Director Karen Pollard will welcome us to beautiful downtown New Milford, where we will gather at Makery Coworking, experience a guided walking tour, and learn about the progress of the adaptive reuse plan of the historic East Street School and the exciting downtown waterfront redevelopment plan.
+At this time, we’re planning for the return of our popular Spotlight on Main Street event, which we present in partnership with the CT Economic Development Association (CEDAS).
+We hope to hold our event in the spring, where Mayor Pete Bass and Economic Development Director Karen Pollard will welcome us to beautiful downtown New Milford.
+New Milford is doing an exceptional job on maintaining safe covid protocols in their downtown, and we look forward to experiencing a safe, socially-distanced guided walking tour and learning about the progress of the adaptive reuse plan of the historic East Street School and the exciting downtown waterfront redevelopment plan.